Kazkal/mh_services/readme.md

 ## Overview
 ### What is this app for?

-This is a website for a small maintenance services company with the aim of being seen by potential customers and increasing their sales.
+This is a website for a small maintenance services company with the aim of being seen by potential customers and increasing sales.

 ### What does it do?